 ||Pain in the stomach that may feel like burning

 Complications with Peptic Ulcer

 - Perforation of ulcer

-- Gastric outlet obstruction (obstruction in terminal part of stomach)
+- Gastric outlet obstruction (obstruction in the terminal part of the stomach)

 How to Prevent Peptic Ulcers